-We have a small core group of 4 horses (currently Charlie Monty, PJ and Will) that we use for all of our activities including jousting.
-These horses are owned privately but are made available to approved riders subject to the owners' permission.
+We have a small core group of horses that we use for all of our activities including jousting.
+These horses are owned privately but can be made available to approved riders subject to the owners' permission.

 We instead use solidly built horses in the 15 to 16.2 hands range (150 cm - 165 cm).
 This is in line with archaeological and other historical evidence as to the actual size and look of the medieval warhorse; one of the great myths of modern times is that medieval warhorses were the equivalents of today's huge Shire and other draft breeds.